-Within the APR unit boundaries, in addition to the 69,310 acres of BLM-administered lands are 32,710 acres of private land deeded to the APR and 5,830 acres of state lands administered by the Montana Department of Natural Resources and Conservation.
+Within the project area boundaries, in addition to the 63,065 acres of BLM-administered lands are 32,710 acres of private land deeded to the APR and 5,830 acres of state lands administered by the Montana Department of Natural Resources and Conservation.
 This document addresses only those public lands administered by the BLM.
 The terms and conditions of the APR's proposal are further described under Alternative B (Applicant Proposed Alternative) in Chapter 2, Alternatives.